 To be clear, the W3C provides specifications and recommendations, not mandates.
-In a rigorous sense, it can be argued that true web standards do not exist: they are a myth.
-Scary word!
-But don’t be alarmed.
-Don’t confuse myth with falsehood.
-So-called “web standards” are a myth in the sense that they describe an oft-repeated ideology that strives to establish popular convention.
+In other words, you may argue that true web standards do not exist.
+Furthermore, don’t confuse myth with falsehood.
+Because so-called “web standards” are a myth in the sense that they describe an often repeated ideology that strives to establish a popular convention.

-Thinking optimistically, we might call these an ever-evolving ideal, something we as a community are still working toward perfecting.
-What we have, at present, are de facto guidelines, principles that serve an objective without being legally enforceable.
+Thinking optimistically, we might call these an ever-evolving ideal.
+And something web developers are still working toward perfecting.
+What we have are de-facto guidelines serving an objective without being legally enforceable.

-If a house’s wiring and electrical components are not UL-listed, the home inspector may refuse to issue occupancy permits.
-When ISO compliance isn’t met, products don’t ship.
+To illustrate, if a house’s wiring and electrical components are not UL approved, the home inspector may refuse to issue occupancy permits.
+And when ISO compliance isn’t met, products don’t ship.
 These are high stakes.
-On the other hand, in the face of invalid web markup, websites march on.
-The overwhelming majorities of surfers don’t bat an eyelash and don’t need to.
+On the other hand, in the face of invalid HTML/ CSS markup, websites march on.
+After all, modern web browsers are forgiving.
+And the overwhelming majority of website visitors don’t bat an eyelash and don’t need to.

-Provided the developer has written functional markup, failure to meet W3C validation means nothing more than the fact that a document contains something that is either not in the specification or is in disagreement with the specification.
+1. The document contains something that is either not in the specification or disagrees with the specification.
 Invalid markup is therefore not necessarily in violation of anything.

 Let’s not misunderstand.
 Poorly formed HTML can be a hassle to update.
-It may be a factor in search engine optimization (whose “standards” change often, to the chagrin of SEO subject matter experts).
-In some cases, it can cause content to load slowly (or appear to load slowly).
+Furthermore, it may be a factor in search engine optimization.
+In addition, it can cause content to load slowly.

-Validators are great for quickly spot-checking possible deal-breaker gaffes among copious volumes of markup.
+Validators are great for quickly spot-checking volumes of markup.
 But validators are servants, not masters.
 W3C badges are effectively academic badges of honor.
-Such validation is an admirable enough goal, but is not always worth the return on investment in a production environment.
-Far more important is to ensure that markup is efficiently written.
+In contrast, validation is an admirable enough goal but is not always worth the return on investment in the real-world environment.

 Let’s see if the big boys agree.

-Google and Yahoo! handle some of the thickest traffic on the market.
+CNET handles some of the heaviest traffic on the market.
 As of this writing, neither site complies with the W3C validator.
 How about heavy-hitters CNET and eBay?
 Failed.
-Adobe’s and Macromedia’s websites?
+What about the Adobe software website?
 Failed.
-What about php.net and python.org?

-Surely useit.com, the site of the esteemed usability guru, Jacob Nielson, is compliant.
-Surely!
-Guess again.
 W3C validation is not the web developer’s Holy Grail.
-Validation does not guarantee a site will look the same from platform to platform, from browser to browser.
-Validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
-What it means is that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.
+Because validation does not guarantee a site will look the same from platform to platform, from browser to browser.
+Furthermore, validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
+It means that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.

 No harm in that, is there?